-The processing plant above includes a dismantled mineral processing facility and an x-ray ore sorter, including spare parts, that were acquired in prior financial years.
-The mineral processing facility is depreciated over its remaining useful life of 10 years.
-The x-ray ore sorter is depreciated over its remaining useful life of 11 years.
+The processing plant above includes a dismantled mineral processing facility and an x-ray ore sorter, including spare parts that were acquired in prior financial years.
+In the previous financial year, the mineral processing facility was depreciated over its remaining useful life of 10 years and the x-ray ore sorter was depreciated over its remaining useful life of 10 years.
+The extra depreciation during the current financial year is in effect a revision of the estimated useful lives of the processing plant and x-ray ore sorter by management to 2 years.